uladz-zubrycki/Reseed/readme.md

 # Features

-* It's possible to generate data seeding or data cleanup scripts only or both;
+* It's possible to generate scripts for data seeding or cleanup only or both;
 * Reseed is able to order tables graph (tables are nodes, foreign keys are edges), so that foreign key constraints are respected in the insertion and deletion scripts;
 * Alternatively Reseed could simply disable foreign key constraints to deal with such data dependecies;
 * It detects cyclic foreign key dependencies on both tables and rows levels, so that loops don't break anything.
 More on this in [Constraints resolution](#constraints-resolution);